RedNotSus/web2050-node/README.md

 > The AI-Generated web.

 Append any URL to the base URL (after `/`, minus the protocol) and it will live-stream generate that specific page!
 Subsequently, your browser uses it to recursively generate the rest of the site, including all assets, pages, and JS!
-Uses [https://ai.hackclub.com](https://ai.hackclub.com) internally.
+Uses [https://ai.hackclub.com](https://ai.hackclub.com) internally. all credits to elijah629/web2050 he did basically all of it

 ## Why?